all insights

 Suppose we want to execute the query SELECT * FROM users WHERE name='Sam' and retrieve all records for the user Sam.
 In normal cases where we do not have indexing, the database system would need to scan through each row in the table sequentially to find all occurrences of “Sam.”
 This process is called a full table scan.
 For our sample table with 6 records, this may not seem like a big deal, but imagine what would happen if we had millions of records.
 The time it takes to scan through each row would increase significantly, resulting in slower query performance.

-Plus, just like to SELECT statements, UPDATE and DELETE queries also benefit from index optimization techniques.
+Plus, just like the SELECT statements, UPDATE and DELETE queries also benefit from index optimization techniques.

 Querying with an index: B-Tree DBMS